1. Home

 What to Expect from Physical Therapy for Stress Fractures

 I have worked with many patients during recovery from stress fractures, and the most common theme throughout physical therapy is to gradually increase activity and loading of the bone to promote complete healing.
-At the same time, nearby muscles must be strengthened to fortify the bone further, and education on managing and preventing fractures is a constant theme throughout therapy.

 Although rare, surgery may be required for severe or complicated stress fractures that do not heal with conservative treatment.
 Surgery may involve inserting screws, pins, plates, or rods to stabilize the bone and promote healing.
 It may also involve grafting bone from another part of your body or from a donor to fill in the gap or defect in the bone.